projectglow/glow/docker/README.md

 Please see this [stack overflow post](https://stackoverflow.com/questions/64221861/an-error-failed-to-solve-with-frontend-dockerfile-v0) for explanation.

-Note: Docker builds may run out of memory, please increase Docker's default memorry setting, which is 2.0 GB, via Preferences -> Resources -> Advanced.
+Important: Docker builds may run out of memory, please increase Docker's default memory setting, which is 2.0 GB, via Docker Desktop -> Preferences -> Resources -> Advanced.

 To learn more about contributing to these images, please review the Glow [contributing guide](https://glow.readthedocs.io/en/latest/contributing.html#add-libraries-to-the-glow-docker-environment)